edwardoughton/cdcam/docs/getting-started.rst

 ===============

-In this document, we provide an introductory overview of the data, functions and results for how to use ``cdcam`` with the example project.
+In this document, we provide an introductory overview of the data, functions and results for how to use ``cdcam`` with an example project.

-To quickly run the model and inspect the outputs see the reproducible example:
+To quickly run the model and inspect the outputs see the self-contained reproducible example:

 .. code-block:: python

     python scripts/example.py

-Alternatively, run and reproduce the full example project by:
+Alternatively, to reproduce a piece of more detailed analysis, you can access a prepared dataset on Zenodo as follows.

-1. downloading the data from the Zenodo repository, https://doi.org/10.5281/zenodo.3525286
+1. download the data from the Zenodo repository, https://doi.org/10.5281/zenodo.3525286
-2. copying ``scripts/script_config.template.ini`` to ``scripts/script_config.ini`` and edit the
+2. copy ``scripts/script_config.template.ini`` to ``scripts/script_config.ini`` and edit the
    ``base_path`` value to match the location of your downloaded data
-3. running ``scripts/run.py`` to generate results
+3. run ``scripts/run.py`` to generate results

 The data available from the Zenodo repository contain a number of folders including: